Kirti2201/Kirti2201/README.md

 - **LinkedIn**: https://www.linkedin.com/in/kirti-sharma-a3091721b/
 - **Email**: cyberkirti2201@gmail.com

-Let's connect, share knowledge, and grow together in the world of InfoSec! 🌐
+Let's connect, share knowledge, and grow together in the world of cloud and InfoSec! 🌐

 ---